metabase/metabase/docs/dashboards/introduction.md

 ![Add section](./images/add-section.png)

 Sections are templates with headings and pre-arranged cards.
 Once you add a section to a dashboard, you can pick questions for each card, and make any other changes you like.
+You can only pick questions for cards, not another type of card (like a text card).

 If you forget to set a question for a card, the dashboard will simply render a blank card.